LeBoku/sudoku-solver/README.md

 # sudoku-solver
-A python program that (badly) generates and then solves Sudokus
+A python program that generates and then solves Sudoku puzzles

-*"why?", you ask?*
+*"why?", you ask*

-*well, "why not!"
-I say*
+*well, "why not?"
+I answer*